 - Cultural intelligence

-And, as we have seen, once the role for a DEI is filled, this person or team must also be supported by an organization that has institutionalized DEI and provides the required resources—talent, budget, access to leadership and strategic influence in decision making—to be fully functional in their role.
-An organization that hopes to progress DEI efforts and make a lasting impact must understand that a commitment to DEI is a commitment is both an organization-wide endeavor and a willingness to embrace cultural change.
+And, as we have seen, once the role for a DEI is filled, this person or team must also be supported by an organization that has institutionalized DEI and provides the required resources — talent, budget, access to leadership, and strategic influence in decision making — to be fully functional in their role.
+An organization that hopes to progress DEI efforts and make a lasting impact must understand that a commitment to DEI is a commitment to both an organization-wide endeavor and a willingness to embrace cultural change.